LarkspurCA/androidweardocs/gps.rst

 Wearable GPS
 ================================

-By Michael Hahn, November 2014
+By Michael Hahn, January 2015

 Wearables are great when you are on the go, especially when you are out for a run or looking for destination.
 It would be great to just glance at your watch for your current location, rather than pulling out your handheld.
 Now that some wearables have a built-in GPS sensor, you can continue to use location-based apps even when the wearable is not paired with a handheld.

 You implement location services in a wearable using the Google Play Fused Location Provider, just as you would in a handheld.
 The Android operating system takes care of choosing the GPS sensor (wearable or handheld) and implements any necessary communications between devices.
 The handheld GPS is preferred when both devices have a GPS sensor, and the switchover between sensors is automatic when pairing status changes.

 You can create your first location-aware wearable app without writing a single line of handheld code.
+You don't even need to implement a handheld Activity.
 The section shows how.

 First Wearable GPS